-Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the Series 2008F Bonds under Federal or state law and could affect the market price or marketability of such Bonds.

-Prospective purchasers of the Series 2008F Bonds should consult their own tax advisors regarding the foregoing matters.
+Tax legislation, administrative actions taken by tax authorities, or court decisions, whether at the Federal or state level, may adversely affect the tax-exempt status of interest on the Series 2009A-1 Bonds under Federal or state law and could affect the market price or marketability of such Bonds.
+Prospective purchasers of the Series 2009A-1 Bonds should consult their own tax advisors regarding the foregoing matters.

-PART 12 - STATE NOT LIABLE ON THE SERIES 2008F BONDS
+PART 13 - STATE NOT LIABLE ON THE SERIES 2009A-1 BONDS

 The Act provides that notes and bonds of the Authority shall not be a debt of the State nor shall the State be liable thereon, nor shall such notes or bonds be payable out of any funds other than those of the Authority.
-The Resolution specifically provides that the Series 2008F Bonds shall not be a debt of the State nor shall the State be liable thereon.
+The Resolution specifically provides that the Series 2009A-1 Bonds shall not be a debt of the State nor shall the State be liable thereon.

-PART 13 - COVENANT BY THE STATE
+PART 14 - COVENANT BY THE STATE

 The Act states that the State pledges and agrees with the holders of the Authority's notes and bonds that the State will not limit or alter the rights vested in the Authority to provide projects, to establish and collect rentals therefrom and to fulfill agreements with the holders of the Authority's notes and bonds or in any way impair the rights and remedies of the holders of such notes or bonds until such notes or bonds and interest thereon and all costs and expenses in connection with any action or proceeding by or on behalf of the holders of such notes or bonds are fully met and discharged.
-Notwithstanding the State's pledges and agreements contained in the Act, the State may in the exercise of its sovereign power enact or amend its laws which, if determined to be both reasonable and necessary to serve an important public purpose, could have the effect of impairing these pledges and agreements with the Authority's notes or bonds.
+Notwithstanding the State's pledges and agreements contained in the Act, the State may in the exercise of its sovereign power enact or amend its laws which, if determined to be both reasonable and necessary to serve an important public purpose, could have the effect of impairing these pledges and agreements with the Authority and with the holders of the Authority's notes or bonds.

-PART 14 - LEGAL MATTERS
+PART 15 - LEGAL MATTERS

-Certain legal matters incident to the authorization and issuance of the Series 2008F Bonds by the Authority are subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, whose approving opinion will be delivered with the Series 2008F Bonds on their delivery date.
+Certain legal matters incident to the authorization and issuance of the Series 2009A-1 Bonds by the Authority are subject to the approval of Hawkins Delafield & Wood LLP, New York, New York, Bond Counsel to the Authority, whose approving opinion will be delivered with the Series 2009A-1 Bonds on their delivery date.
 The proposed form of Bond Counsel's opinion is set forth in Appendix E hereto.

-Certain legal matters will be passed upon for the Underwriters by their Counsel, Hiscock & Barclay, LLP, New York, New York.
+Certain legal matters will be passed upon for the Underwriters by their Counsel, Edwards Angell Palmer & Dodge LLP, New York, New York.

-There is not now pending any litigation restraining or enjoining the remarketing of the issuance or delivery of the Series 2008F Bonds or questioning or affecting the validity of the Series 2008F Bonds or the proceedings and authority under which they are to be issued or remarketed.
-There is no litigation pending which in any manner questions the right of the Authority to refinance the State Facilities or the Voluntary Agency Facilities in accordance with the provisions of the Act, the Resolution, the Series 2008F Resolution and the Financing Agreements.
+There is not now pending any litigation restraining or enjoining the issuance or delivery of the Series 2009A-1 Bonds or questioning or affecting the validity of the Series 2009A-1 Bonds or the proceedings and authority under which they are to be issued.
+There is no litigation pending which in any manner questions the right of the Authority to refinance the State Facilities in accordance with the provisions of the Act, the Resolution, the Series 2009 Resolution and the Financing Agreements.

-PART 15 - RATINGS
+PART 16 - RATINGS